b3nj4m/hubot/docs/scripting.md

 ## Making HTTP calls

-Hubot can make HTTP calls on your behalf to integrate & consume third party APIs.
+Brobbot can make HTTP calls on your behalf to integrate & consume third party APIs.
 This can be through an instance of [node-scoped-http-client](https://github.com/technoweenie/node-scoped-http-client) available at `robot.http`.
 The simplest case looks like:

 ```coffeescript